 - Speak with your doctor before using elderberry if you’re suffering from autoimmune conditions, such as Hashimoto’s thyroiditis.

 - Be careful with elderberry if you’re diabetic

 Elderberry has been proven to work for allergies, though more research is still ongoing in this regard.
-This herb has been shown to be effective in improving the immune system and tackling cold and flu symptoms, inflammation, as well as upper respiratory conditions.
+The Elderberry extract is a powerful natural relief for allergies with its anti-inflammatory properties and high amount of anthocyanins.
+This herb has been shown to be effective in improving the immune system and combats cold and flu symptoms, inflammation, as well as upper respiratory conditions.

 If you’re thinking of trying this natural, safe, and effective remedy to deal with allergies and support a strong healthy immune function, we’ve got the ElderShield Gummies, which is a delicious blend of elderberry, vitamin C and zinc.